mtconnect/opc_ua_architecture/devices/08-mtconnect-mapping.md

 The $$\delta$$ in Equation~({{ref(eqn:ts-delta)}}) is the time interval for each sample and by subtracting the $$\delta \times sampleCount$$ seconds, the given in Equation~({{ref(eqn:ts-first)}}) is the first timestamp in the series.
 Every other timestamp can be derived by adding the $$\delta \times n$$ as showin in Equation~({{ref(eqn:ts-n)}}) to the first timestamp.
 One can also arrive at the same result by taking the {{mtmodel(timestamp)}} and counting backward from the last, where $$r$$ is the reverse index starting at 0, $$r \times \delta $$ seconds from $$timestamp_a$$.

 {{term(TimeSeries)}} {{mtmodel(timestamps)}} will often be contiguous when giving a stream of values for audio displacement or other series that must be reassembled.
-In Listing~{{ref(lst:electric-timeseries)}}, each set of ten values are separated by 0.10 seconds which will allow for a 100hz sample frequence and continuous values from the sensor.
+In Listing&#160;{{ref(lst:electric-timeseries)}}, each set of ten values are separated by 0.10 seconds which will allow for a 100hz sample frequence and continuous values from the sensor.
 The format is more efficient and allows for communication of waveform and high frequency data.